 Example: Route service to add username and password authentication

 In the following example we will add a route service to provide basic HTTP authentication to the bound routes.
 This can be used to restrict access to a beta application.

-An example of such a route service application code can be found in cf basic auth route service [external link].
+An example of such a route service application code can be found in the Cloud Foundry basic auth route service.
 Please note this is a proof-of-concept and is not intended to run in production.

 We will deploy it as an app in the platform itself.
 Then we will bind this route service to an app named

-myapp, deployed in the London region and therefore accessible via https://myapp.london.cloudapps.digital.
+myapp, deployed in the London region and therefore accessible at https://myapp.london.cloudapps.digital.

 Deploy the route service as any other other application.
 Do not start it yet, as we need to configure it first.